rabblerouser/rabblerouser/README.md

 exit
 ```

-> Here we're getting a shell inside the running docker container.
-Something equivalent to `docker exec -it <container> sh`.
+> Here we're getting a shell inside the running container.
+Something equivalent to `docker exec -it core sh`.
+Inside the
-Inside the container we have a fully isolated development environment which we can use for kind of development task such
+container we have a fully isolated development environment which we can use for all kinds of development tasks, such
-as running tests, linting or formatting code, managing application dependencies, etc. By doing all of this inside the
+as running tests, linting or formatting code, managing application dependencies, etc. By doing all of this inside
-container, we don't have to worry about e.g. making sure the right version of node.js is installed on everyone's
+containers, we don't have to worry about e.g. making sure the right version of Node.js is installed on everyone's
 development machine.

 ## Putting things back